Connect with us

 Selander Bridge will stretch from Barack Obama Drive to connect the Aga Khan Hospital and Coco Beach at the junctions of Kenyatta and Toure roads.

-The contract for the project was formally signed in Dar es Salaam last month by officials of the Tanzania Roads Agency (Tanroad) and executives of South Korean GS Construction Company.
+The contract for the project was formally signed in Dar es Salaam last month by officials of the Tanzania Roads Agency and executives of South Korean GS Construction Company.

 President John Pombe Magufuli and South Korean Prime Minister Lee Nak-yeon witnessed the signing of the contract between the two entities on July 23.